mcneilllucy/summer_projects_2025/tidal-spin-up-of-black-hole-progenitors/README.md

-# Binary evolution models for black hole progenitors in binary stars
+# Modelling the spin up for black hole progenitors in binary star systems